Engineering Carbon Credits Towards A Responsible FinTech Era: The Practices, Implications, and Future

 This finding further underscores the importance of carbon emission information disclosure and carbon management.
-Transparent disclosure not only reduces negative impacts on the capital market but also brings tangible economic benefits to organisations by lowering loan costs.
+Transparent disclosure not only reduces negative impacts on the capital market but also brings tangible economic benefits to organizations by lowering loan costs.

-Through a comprehensive analysis of carbon emission information disclosure research across multiple countries, we have drawn the following clear conclusions: \begin{enumerate} \item \textbf{Impact of Carbon Emissions on Corporate Market Value:} In studies conducted in developed countries such as the United States, the United Kingdom, Australia, and Japan, a significant negative correlation was found between corporate carbon emission levels and market value.
-In other words, organisations with high carbon emissions tend to experience a negative impact on their market value.
-However, through voluntary disclosure of carbon emission information, organisations can partially mitigate this negative impact.
+Through a comprehensive analysis of carbon emission information disclosure research across multiple countries, we have drawn the following clear conclusions:

+\begin{enumerate} \item \textbf{Impact of Carbon Emissions on Corporate Market Value:} In studies conducted in developed countries such as the United States, the United Kingdom, Australia, and Japan, a significant negative correlation was found between corporate carbon emission levels and market value.
+In other words, organizations with high carbon emissions tend to experience a negative impact on their market value.
+However, through voluntary disclosure of carbon emission information, organizations can partially mitigate this negative impact.